 After DHs, I came to the conclusion that Rowing wasn’t self-aware enough to realize what she had done.
 Or that she had completely contradicted herself.

-Which brought me to the point wherein Rowling appeared to have expended a great deal of effort on gratuitous misdirection and I finally had to ask whether this was giving her way too much credit.
+Which brought me to the point wherein Rowling appeared to have expended so much effort on gratuitous misdirection that I finally had to ask whether this was giving her way too much credit.
 Throughout the first five books of the series we were repeatedly given the impression — or the outright declaration — that Voldemort’s public message was one which had formerly gathered at least some degree of open public support.

 Despite the fact that this claim — as presented — made no real sense at all.